Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/mqrek/project-description.md

 1. Converting the 'Date' column to a proper date format to facilitate time-based analysis.
 2. Calculating monthly closing values from the dataset to identify trends and patterns in the stock performance over time.

+## Notes on Data Quality

+Before proceeding with the analysis, it's important to address some data quality issues:

+- **Missing Values (NA)**: Some entries in the dataset contain missing values (NA).
+These missing values need to be handled appropriately before conducting any analysis to ensure the accuracy of the results.

+- **Data Order**: Due to certain data processing steps or data acquisition methods, the order of entries in the dataset might be mixed up.
+It's essential to review and potentially reorganize the data to ensure consistency and coherence before initiating any analysis.

+Addressing these issues is crucial for obtaining reliable insights from the dataset.

 ### Visualization Goals
 Our goal is to create visualizations illustrating the monthly stock performance of NVIDIA.
 We aim to produce two plots:
 1. A plot with a logarithmic scale to highlight percentage changes over time.